nunocalaim/CellularAutomata/README.md

 ### Cellular_Automata
 This is the notebook I use when working on a new task.
 It has many options that are useful when trying out new things. **Ideal if you want to fully customize this code for a new task.**

-### Cellular_Automata_task
+### Cellular_Automata_Count_Digits
-where task is either: fruits, count_digits, xor, emotions, frozen_noise

-These notebooks contain all the necessary code for fully training the cellular automata for a particular task. **Ideal if you just want to see how the agents were trained and tested for a particular task**
+This notebooks contain all the necessary code for fully training the cellular automata for a particular task. **Ideal if you just want to see how the agents were trained and tested for a particular task**

 ### ca_models.py
 This module contains the keras models, the loss function, etc. Check it out for full network architecture, loss function, training step, etc.